LeoVanRensburg/swe-3313-fall-2025-team-07/project-plan/resumes/Tony_Resume.md

 ### Delta Tech Ops, Atlanta, GA
 **Research Assistant** - August 2025 – Present
 - **Developed a program** that constantly monitored the status and functionality of certain parts of tarmac vehicles and updated managers and drivers when issues arose.
 - **Debugging in Java** of software used to manage staffing and hours for employees.
-Integrating **Open5GS core** components to verify 5G performance for research payloads.

 ---
 ## Projects